 The Narrow Trail is a classic William S Hart Western about a badman redeemed by the love of a woman.

-It dates from the year 1917 in which Hart accepted a lucrative offer from Adolph Zukor to join Famous-Players Lasky, which later became Paramount Pictures.
+It dates from the year 1917 in which Hart accepted a lucrative offer from Adolph Zukor to join Famous-Players Lasky, which became Paramount Pictures.
 It was one of eight Westerns he made that year and it continued his collaboration with the great Thomas H Ince.
 Hart was by now firmly established as the leading Western actor, doing feature films rather than shorts, and his pinto Fritz, who is practically the star of The Narrow Trail, was almost as famous.

 Hart with Fritz, later in life

 The 68-minute picture was shot largely on location near San Francisco, with quite a large cast, so it was no low-budget affair.
 Hart starred in it as the outlaw chief Ice Harding but he also co-wrote it (with Harvey F Thew, who wrote screenplays, including six Westerns, from 1916 to 43) and co-directed it (with Lambert Hillyer, a Western specialist who teamed up with Hart and worked on a great number of his pictures).

 The story is a simple, if (by 1917) traditional one: we are in the Sierra Nevada.
 “A King of Evil,” is introduced to us, “Ice Harding, the daring chief of the most desperate outlaw band that ever outguessed ‘Judge Lynch’”.
 Ice sees a wild stallion, a pinto he admires (Fritz, of course), which is head of a herd, and he manages (in some rather good scenes) to rope it and tame it.
 He gives it the name King, and they become inseparable and famous – dangerously so, grumble the outlaws, for it makes the band far too recognizable.
 They even make threatening moves toward King but Ice holds ‘em off with his sixguns.

 Masked and dangerous